jaishanburton/Blog-Fairness-in-SIM-via-OT/blog.md

 We apply this metric to different datasets, which include social networks and communities partitioned into two groups.
 To do this, we load the dataset as a graph (V, E) and select a seedset S of size varying between 2 and 90.
 To diffuse the information, we use a probability p in the interval [0,1].
 Since the process is stochastic, we repeat the operation 1000 times.

-The results in Figure 7 illustrate how information propagation varies depending on the probability p.
-In figure (a), with p = 0.5, the information is disseminated in a way that is both efficient and equitable, with the groups being highly connected.
+The results in [Figure 8](#fig8) illustrate how information propagation varies depending on the probability p.
+In [Figure 8](#fig8)(a), with p = 0.5, the information is disseminated in a way that is both efficient and equitable, with the groups being highly connected.
 The behavior is deterministic, with similar results in each iteration.
-In figure (b), when p is reduced to 0.1, the propagation remains equitable but becomes less efficient, reaching on average only 20% of each group instead of nearly 100% as in (a).
+In [Figure 8](#fig8)(b), when p is reduced to 0.1, the propagation remains equitable but becomes less efficient, reaching on average only 20% of each group instead of nearly 100% as in (a).

-In figure (c), the outcomes are highly random: depending on the iteration, either one group receives all the information or the other, highlighting an inequity that is overlooked by traditional metrics.
-Finally, figure (d) reveals a slight bias, where the variance of the distribution extends but does not remain centered on the diagonal.
+In [Figure 8](#fig8)(c), the outcomes are highly random: depending on the iteration, either one group receives all the information or the other, highlighting an inequity that is overlooked by traditional metrics.
+Finally, [Figure 8](#fig8)(d) reveals a slight bias, where the variance of the distribution extends but does not remain centered on the diagonal.
 Although some metrics might consider this situation fair, mutual fairness provides more insight by evaluating fairness in each realization rather than just averaging it.

 <center>
 <a name="fig8"></a>